 -

-The marriage’s breakdown does not limit the scope of parental rights.
-Essentially, there is no difference in whether the parents are/were married to each other or not in Ukraine.
+The breakdown of the marriage does not limit the scope of parental rights.
+Essentially, there is no difference in whether the parents are/were married to each other in Ukraine.

-It is important to know that local family law does not include a term of ‘custody’ or ‘parental responsibility’ regarding parent-child relations.
+It is essential to note that local family law does not include terms such as ‘custody’ or ‘parental responsibility’ in relation to parent-child relations.
 Instead, it refers to parental rights, which are considered equal as stipulated by the FCU 2002.

 -